info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

 * Additionally, the data analysis that we plan to do, will allow for the public at large as well as specific donors to have an overview of each college’s student body demographics and background to determine if they want to support their admissions processes.

 ## Limitations (150 words)
+Following are couple of limitations of our projects and database
+  * Even though our project provides the basic details of institutions, it does not include some key information such as application deadline.
+We believe it is important for potential college students to know their deadlines yet our database does not include this information.
-This data is slightly out of date.
+  * This data is slightly out of date.
 The data was published on Kaggle approximately 4 years ago, meaning that it does not provide the most accurate information about current American colleges.
-Additionally, the intended user is likely to seek additional data regarding colleges that will affect their selections such as University ranking, cost of tuition, availability of housing, etc. that our dataset does not provide.
+Additionally, the intended user is likely to seek additional data regarding colleges that will affect their selections such as University ranking, availability of housing, etc. that our dataset does not provide.
+  * application requirements

 ## Acknowledgements
 We would like to thank the individual, Samson Qian, who had published this data on Kaggle.
 This data collection have gave us a lot of inspiration on our project.